stacks-network/sbtc-docs/src/architecture.md

 # Architecture Overview

-In [Introduction to sBTC](./introduction.md) we established thath sBTC is a fungible token on the Stacks blockchain, and explained how users interact with the protocol.
+In [Introduction to sBTC](./introduction.md) we established that sBTC is a fungible token on the Stacks blockchain, and explained how users interact with the protocol.
 This chapter takes a closer look at the major entities in the sBTC protocol and briefly explain how they interact.
 The following chapters goes into more details on each component.

+If you are interested in an in-depth technical explanation of the sBTC system in its entirety, be sure to review the [proposed SIP](https://github.com/stacksgov/sips/blob/31dae06bc9c18fa4a7ef43cf7387e83a650228f6/sips/sip-025/sip-025-sbtc.md).

 sBTC builds on the Proof-of-Transfer (PoX) consensus mechanism defined in [SIP-007](https://github.com/stacksgov/sips/blob/main/sips/sip-007/sip-007-stacking-consensus.md).
 This SIP introduces the concept of stacking, which is to lock STX for a period of time to earn Bitcoin rewards.